 Cast all your anxiety on him because he cares for you.
 1 Peter 5:7

-Like it said in day 2 of the devotional.
-Trust in God.
+There are steps that we can take to work through and overcome our anxiety.
+We can repeat bible verses about anxiety, and we can repeat truth over ourselves.
+It is also so important to trust in God.
 In the past few months I have found that it is not always easy to trust in God, but it is so much better when we do trust him.

 God wants to trade our anxiety for peace instead.